 See heaven, nature and spiritual truth through new eyes

-At the time, Ecstasy began with the words, “I’d love your feedback.”
+At the time, Euphoria began with the words, “I’d love your feedback.”
 Well, to give feedback, I’d have to read it, wouldn’t I?

 I did – and I haven’t been the same since.